 Why Should Play Warrior in TBC Classic Anniversary

-If you're knee-deep in World of Warcraft Classic and eyeing the Burning Crusade expansion, you've probably wondered how your favorite classes hold up.
+If you're knee-deep in World of Warcraft Classic and eyeing the fiery gates of the Burning Crusade expansion, you've probably wondered how your favorite classes hold up.
 Warriors, those iconic melee bruisers, get a solid glow-up in TBC—less raw dominance from vanilla, but way more polish and strategic depth.
-Whether you're dreaming of tanking bosses or smashing foes in arenas, this guide breaks it all down.

 Key Changes from Vanilla to TBC